wp-plugins/sticky-recent-random-posts/readme.txt

 Tags: random post, sticky random posts, recent post, recent random post, sticky recent random post Donate link: http://offersday.in/sticky-recent-random-posts/ Requires at least: 3.5
-Tested up to: 4.1
+Tested up to: 4.1.1
 Stable tag: trunk
 License: GPL2

-Sticky Recent Random Posts is awesome Plugin that let users to show sticky bar at bottom.
+`Sticky Recent Random Posts` Plugin lets user to add sticky bar at bottom.

 == Description ==
-Sticky Recent Random Posts is awesome Plugin that let users to show sticky bar at bottom, that sticky bar will contain random Title of Recent Posts(Including Custom Post Types).
-This plugin will help to engage more users and help help to reduce Bounce rate.
+`Sticky Recent Random Posts` is awesome Plugin that let users to show sticky bar at bottom, that sticky bar will contain random Title of Recent Posts(Including Custom Post Types).
+This plugin will help to engage more users and help to reduce Bounce rate.

-This plugin comes with Option Page through which user can customize Appearance and other settings.
+This plugin comes with an Setting Page through which user can customize Appearance and other settings.
 This option page is located under Settings Menu.

+What this plugin do :
+This plugin will show sticky bar at bottom part of page, that sticky bar will contain `Title` of recent post, that recent post is randomly selected.
+You also have option to choose whether to open that link in current window or new window.
+You can customize colors, Opacity, number of last recent post to shuffle from and other settings.

+You will love this plugin for sure, as it will decrease Bounce Rate of your blog and will engage more visitors by displaying random post.
+Due to its sticky behaviour it will capture attention of user easily.

+Hoping that you will like this plugin.
+Don`t forget to rate this plugin or write your valuable opinion that will enable us to make it more useful in future release.

 == Installation ==
-Simply Install the plugin and activate it.
-You can customize other settings by going to \"Settings\" -> \"Sticky Recent Random Posts\" Page.
+1. Download recent release(zip file) of this plugin from wordpress plugin repository.
+2. Unzip and Upload folder naming `sticky-recent-random-posts` to the `/wp-content/plugins/` directory.
+3. Activate the plugin through the `Plugins` menu in WordPress.
+4. Change appearance of plugin by moving to `Settings ->Sticky Recent Random Posts`

 == Frequently Asked Questions ==
-Select Background Color : Select sticky bar background color.

-Select Top Border Color : Sticky bar top border color.
+What is `Background Color`

-Select Background Color Opacity : Opacity of sticky bar.
+Background color setting allows you to change background color of sticky bar.

-Select Title Text Color : Color of Post title

-Type Trending Now Text : Text displayed before Post Title (Default : Trending Now)

-Trending Now Text Color : Color of Trending Now text.

-Open Link In : Whether to open link in New Tab or existing one.

-Number Of Posts To Suffle : Maximum number of recent posts to choose 1 random post.

-Select Post Type To Include : Type of post to include in Random Search.
+What is `Top Border Color`
+To make that sticky bar more appealing you can choose different color of top border, hence it will attract more visitors.

+What is `Background Color Opacity`
+It takes value between 0.00 to 1.00, You can customize the opacity(transparency) of sticky bar.
+0=Full Transparent 1=Opaque

+What is `Title Text Color`
+This options lets you customize the color of `Title`.

+What is `Trending Now Text `
+This text is prepended before `Title`.
+You can type anything of your choice or leave it blank if you are not interested in displaying it.
+(Default : `Trending Now : `)

+What is `Trending Now Text Color`
+If you have set `Trending Now Text`, you can customize its color using this option.

+What is `Open Link In`
+This option allow you to decide whether to open that random post in current window or in new window/tab.

+What is `Number Of Posts To Shuffle`
+This option lets you decide how many recent random post will be used to pick 1 random post.

+What is `Select Post Type To Include`
+You can also add custom post types using this option.

+How random post is calculated :
+This plugin first check the value of option `Number Of Posts To Shuffle`, and later it checks `Post Types` that you selected, Based on these two options this plugin retrieve random post that will be displayed to user in front end.

+== Changelog ==
+This is first verison